berkholz/pamooba/README.md

 The installation depends on your server setup.
 This is just an example installation.

-First we create a directory for pamooba, we take as base directory /opt
+First we create a directory for pamooba binaries, we take as base directory /opt

-    mkdir -p /opt/pamooba/
+    mkdir -p /opt/pamooba/bin

 To run pamooba we need an java runtime environment.
 So, we have to install it: